LeonardoSaccotelli/Formal-Methods-For-Computer-Science/README.md

 ### License

-This project is released under the **MIT License**.
+This project is released under the [LICENSE](LICENSE).
 See the LICENSE file for details.